 Down East Wood Ducks Game Notes - vs. Carolina

-The Down East Wood Ducks continue their six-game series with the Carolina Mudcats today, with a doubleheader starting at 4:30 p.m.
-For game one, Down East will start RHP Wyatt Sparks (1-0, 4.08) and after a change last night, Carolina will start RHP Jhoan Cruz (2-4, 8.72).
-In game two, RHP Abdiel Mendoza (1-2, 4.33) will get the nod for the Wood Ducks and RHP Miguel Guerrero (2-0, 3.98) will get the ball for the Mudcats.
+The Down East Wood Ducks continue their series with the Carolina Mudcats today at 7:00 p.m.
+RHP Leury Tejada (1-2, 2.98) will toe the rubber for the Wood Ducks and LHP Brock Begue (0-0, 2.70) will get the start for Carolina.

+It is Copa weekend at Grainger Stadium!
+Today and tomorrow the Wood Ducks will be playing as the Avocados Luchadores de Down East and the Carolina Mudcats will be playing as the Pescados de Carolina.

 ---

-EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 188 - 163 and 53 - 41 in the first two innings.
-Down East is now 0-10 at home when the opponent scores first.
+EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 193 - 168 and 54 - 42 in the first two innings.
+Down East is now 1-10 at home when the opponent scores first after winning game two of the doubleheader, where Carolina opened the scoring in the top of the first.

 • Discuss this story on the Low-A East League message board...